Mastering the Art of Storytelling on Social Media: Frameworks, Tips, and Techniques

 What is social media storytelling?

-Social media storytelling is the art of using platforms like Facebook, Instagram, or LinkedIn to tell engaging stories about your brand, products, or customers.
+It is the art of using platforms like Facebook, Instagram, or LinkedIn to tell engaging stories about your brand or products rather than making dry sales pitches.

 Why is storytelling important in social media marketing?